 Crossing the border between live performance and installation, this 45-minute show takes the concept to the level.
 The audience enters a room filled with fog.
 It is unclear where the front, back or side is, let alone the point from where the artists perform – feelings of disorientation, mystery and euphoria are evoked.

 Encircling the audience space, Marcel Weber has set up a strip of surrounding lights, which he plays pattern on illuminating the fog.
 The smell of Geza Schoen’s Drone scent also fills the space.
 There are no chairs, the audience is free to move around rather than stand in one place, creating a dynamic, sensual hub.
 In this atmosphere and exposed to Tim Hecker's surreal music a state of dream and introspection is conjured.

-This synaesthetic show might bring up connections with the works of James Turell, Oliafur Eliasson as well as La Monte Young’s legendary Dream House installation – yet it is also absolutely original.
+This synesthetic show might bring up connections with the works of James Turell, Olafur Eliasson as well as La Monte Young’s legendary Dream House installation – yet it is also absolutely original.

 The Ephemera project is curated by Malgorzata Plysa and Mat Schulz.

 PRESS ON "EPHEMERA LIVE"

 „It took a room and turned it into a cloud. [..] vivid tone colors seemed a perfect match for the pink-into-red-into-blue play of the lights.
 Towards the climax, the strobes sped up—overwhelming and calming all at once.
 If you’d ever wanted to feel like there was nothing around you but sound and light, this was as close as you were going to get.” –